 Such potential abuse needs to be nipped in the bud from several points of view: first, in consideration of the awareness of accumulation of power by the state, and also from a legal aspect, because data protection law already starts to take effect at the beginning of any processing of personal data, however little.
 And it is also absolutely necessary, particularly in the spirit of a state based on the principles of liberty and an open civil society, for clear action to be taken to counter 'screening' of the citizens by the state.
 The omniscient state is a dystopia.
 The 'right to informational self-determination' is an expression of the concept that, first and foremost, the processing of personal data necessitates a 'positive decision' by the person concerned.
 Other kinds of processing require further justification of a supra-individual kind.
 The discourse on data protection law during the course of the Corona crisis has made this clear yet again.

-Which regulation models for digital interactions should we pursue in the 21st century?
+Which regulatory models for digital interaction should we be following in the 21st century?

-Which regulation models for digital interactions should we pursue in the 21st century?
+Which regulatory models for digital interaction should we be following in the 21st century?

-Professor Moritz Hennemann has been holder of the Chair of European and International Information and Data Law and head of the Research Department for Legal Issues relating to Digitalisation at the Passau Faculty of Law since 2020.
-The emphasis in his research is on global developments in Data Law and Data Protection law, and the legal and regulatory framework of the digital economy.
+Professor Moritz Hennemann has held the Chair of European and International Information and Data Law and headed the Research Centre for Law and Digitalisation (FREDI) of the Faculty of Law at the University of Passau since 2020.
+His research revolves around the global development of data and data protection law as well as the legal and regulatory framework of the digital economy.

 Are data protection and health absolute values?